eatoncns/holocron/README.md

 Given the relatively limited time I am able to spend on this app I am prioritising  what are in my opinion good practices over large feature set.

+##### Error handling

+The app should handle:

+- Error statuses from api
+- Slow load of api / slower internet connections

 ##### Testing strategy

 I am from a predominantly backend background with a strong emphasis on TDD.
-Having recently worked on a number of react/redux frontend apps I have seen a tendency to over unit test, in part because the frameworks are so interwoven with the code being written.
+I wanted to experiment with Elm/cypress combination as it seems to tackle some of the problems I see on other javascript based stacks.

+In particular I have seen a lot of low value "change detector" implementation tests that I think come from uncertainty about javascript features.
+Have we destructured the input correctly?
+Are all the keys correct in the output object?
+I am hoping the type system in Elm moves these kind of tests to the compiler, allowing testing to be more about features of the app.

-I am interested in the approach taken by cypress, writing tests describing the interaction a user has rather than the underlying implementation.
-With selenium/webdriver I have seen this fall down due to the slow speed and flakiness of the tests but there are a number of features in cypress to address this.
+This fits nicely with the approach taken by cypress, writing tests describing the interaction a user has rather than the underlying implementation.
+With selenium/webdriver I have seen this fall down due to the slow speed and flakiness of the tests but it looks like there are a number of features in cypress to address this.

 ## Enhancements